Swift Modules and Imports

 Chapter Goals

-• Understand what extensions are and their purpose in Swift programming.
+• Understand what extensions are and their role in Swift programming.

-• Learn how to create and use extensions.
+• Learn how to create and use extensions effectively.

-• Explore advanced features like computed properties, methods, initializers, and protocol conformance.
+• Explore advanced capabilities like adding computed properties, methods, initializers, and protocol conformance.

 • Implement real-world examples using extensions.